 - Expect the closing ceremonies to be “low key” and “art house”.Those were the words used by ceremonies creative director Konstantin Ernst to describe what he’s planned to close the 22nd Olympiad.Ernst said the festivities will "objectively portray" Russian culture and be a low-key art house production.“Low key” makes sense given that the party in Sochi has felt kind of over since the men’s Russian hockey team was eliminated.
 At least the Russian hosts were gracious enough not to make all of their new friends go home early.Share this Story×Google+posted by: Evan_DugganInfo

-- There's only two events left to go and this Olympics is a wrap: run 4 of bobsled and the gold medal hockey game between the two most frozen-yet-civilized countries on the planet.As the Games draw to a close, what sports are you most looking forward to?That one felt like a guess.March MadnessGetting back to the regular NHL seasonDodgers and D-Backs, Opening DayIn the commentsShare this Story×Google+posted by: John_MoroneyOpinion
+- There's only two events left to go and this Olympics is a wrap: run 4 of bobsled and the gold medal hockey game between the two most frozen-yet-civilized countries on the planet.As the Games draw to a close, what sports are you most looking forward to?A fine selection.
+Good luckMarch MadnessGetting back to the regular NHL seasonDodgers and D-Backs, Opening DayIn the commentsShare this Story×Google+posted by: John_MoroneyOpinion

 - Captain of the U.S. hockey team Julie Chu has been awarded the honor of bearing Old Glory in the closing ceremony.Chu lead the American women all the way to the gold medal game before suffering a heartbreaking loss when Canada came back from a 2-0 deficit in the last four minutes of the game and won gold in overtime.At 31, Sochi will probably be the last of Chu's Olympic career.
 As the face of women's hockey for more than a decade, Chu has made four appearances at the Games.Share this Story×Google+posted by: John_MoroneyInfo